SilentFrogNet/mercurius/README.md

 At the moment this tool supports:
   * Microsoft Office 97 documents (doc, xls, ppt)
   * Microsoft Office 2k+ documents (docx, xlsx, pptx)
-  * OpenOffice documents
+  * OpenOffice documents (odt, ods, odp)
   * PDF (pdf)
-  * Images with Exif data (jpg, jpeg, png)
+  * Images with Exif data (jpg/jpeg, tiff)

 ## How it works?

 The tool first perform a query in Google requesting different filetypes that can have useful metadata (pdf, doc, xls, ppt,...), then will download those documents to the disk and extracts the metadata of the file using specific libraries for parsing different file types (Hachoir, Pdfminer, etc)

 ## Dependencies: